 - certificate of incorporation issued by the Office of Fair Trading

-- certificate of registration of a company issued by the Australian Securities Investments Commission.
+- certificate of registration of a company or business issued by the Australian Securities Investments Commission.

 You must also provide proof that you are acting on behalf of the organisation, such as:

 - wearing the organisation’s uniform